Shire ready to bow to AbbVie's increased $53 billion offer

-LONDON London-listed drugmaker Shire Plc succumbed to an increased 31 billion pounds takeover offer from Abbvie Inc on Monday, signalling the conclusion to a long-running courtship largely motivated by tax.
+LONDON London-listed drugmaker Shire Plc (SHP.L) succumbed to an increased 31 billion pounds ($53 billion) takeover offer from Abbvie Inc ABBN.N on Monday, signaling the conclusion to a long-running courtship largely motivated by tax.

-Shire said it was ready to recommend the deal, the latest in a list of mergers proposed by U.S. firms seeking to cut their tax rates, and which comes less than seven weeks after the collapse of Pfizer Inc's $118 billion (69.08 billion pound) bid for AstraZeneca Plc, also motivated in part by tax factors.
+Shire said it was ready to recommend the deal, the latest in a list of mergers proposed by U.S. firms seeking to cut their tax rates, and which comes less than seven weeks after the collapse of Pfizer Inc's (PFE.N) $118 billion bid for AstraZeneca Plc (AZN.L), also motivated in part by tax factors.

 Chicago-based AbbVie, which wants to buy Shire to cut its tax bill and diversify its product line-up, increased its offer to 53.20 pounds per share on Sunday, following a request from the Dublin-based group which had rejected four previous bids.